-Books typically present fuller discussions of their themes/ideas/concepts than reference resources or articles.
+Books typically present fuller discussions of a theme than reference resources or journal articles.

-Due to the various formats and platforms for delivering books (e-books, print, individual, parts of series, etc.), you will need to be aware of the various discovery resources for identifying and locating books that are relevant for your particular search.
+With diverse formats and platforms for getting to books (print, e-books, individual books, books in series, etc.), you will want to be familiar wtih the various discovery tools for identifying and locating those that are relevant for your particular search.

 ONLINE, i.e. E-BOOKS